 Put simply, if the value of a company equals the present value of its future cash flows, WACC is the rate we use to discount those future cash flows to the present.

-Below we present the WACC formula.
-To understand the intuition behind this formula and how to arrive at these calculations, read on.
+Below we present the WACC formula, it is necessary to understand the intuition behind the formula and how to arrive at each calculation.

 - Debt = market value of debt